oracle/python-oracledb/doc/src/user_guide/installation.rst

    downloads.html>`__ or `32-bit <https://www.oracle.com/database/technologies
    /instant-client/microsoft-windows-32-downloads.html>`__, matching your
    Python architecture.
-Note 32-bit clients are not available on any platform for Oracle Database 26ai, however you can use older 32-bit clients to connect to this version of the database.
+Note 32-bit clients are not available on any platform for Oracle AI Database 26ai, however you can use older 32-bit clients to connect to this version of the database.

    The latest version is recommended.
 Oracle Instant Client 19 will connect to